wildfly-extras/wildfly-camel/examples/camel-cxf/README.md

 To run the example.

 1. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-full-camel.xml`
-2. Build the and deploy the project `mvn install -Pdeploy`
+2. Build and deploy the project `mvn install -Pdeploy`
 3. Browse to `http://localhost:8080/example-camel-cxf/`

 You should see a page titled 'Send A Greeting'.
 This UI enables us to interact with the test 'greeting' web service which will have also been